wjrzm/wjrzm/README.md

 ### Hi there 👋, I'm wjrzm!

-- 🔭 I’m currently working on **Mocap System with Kinect and IMU**.
+- 🔭 I’m currently working on **Mocap System with Multi-Sensor**.
 - 🌱 I’m currently learning **Multi-Sensor Fusion** and **Human Pose Estimation**.
 - 🤔 I’m looking for help with **SMPL Model**.
 - 💬 Ask me about **Anything** related to what I am currently learning.
-- 📫 How to reach me: renshenghao@smail.nju.edu.cn
+- 📫 How to reach me: shenghaoren@smail.nju.edu.cn

 <!--
 **wjrzm/wjrzm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.